 My reason is a tad more important than myself because I’m here for you after all.
 Yeah, it’s about you…

 Listen, lately, I’ve been reading lots of marketing peeps talk about how you can write compelling copy without talking about yourself or your personal life.

 Cue The Family Feud X.

-I don’t mean to get all “Lovely Ladies” from Les Mis on you but you are selling yourself.
-Your knowledge, your experience, your practical magic.
+I don’t mean to get all “Lovely Ladies” from Les Mis on you but you’re selling yourself.
+Your knowledge, your experience, your practical magic, and you’re super specific point of view (that will sometimes offend people - that’s ok).
 You're teaching through you.

 Everything has already been said.
 The last original idea was probably said by Aristotle (again not even remotely gonna look it up) but it hasn’t been said by you, to this audience.